tzerk/RLumShiny/cran-comments.md

 I have also run R CMD check on downstream dependencies of RLumShiny using devtools::revdep_check() (https://github.com/tzerk/RLumShiny/tree/master/revdep).

 All packages passed.
-There were two NOTEs, both unrelated to the dependency on RLumShiny.
+There were 0 problems and 2 NOTEs, both unrelated to the dependency on RLumShiny.